xarvh/squarepants/NOTES/Design.md

     # `>>` and `<<` are just syntactic sugar, read them as "send to".
     # They help using less parens and help visualizing how a value is
     # transformed step-by-step.
-    repeatHello times =
+    repeatHello as Int: Text =
-        as Int: Text
+        times:
         "Hello!"
             >> List.repeat times
             >> Text.join ", "